Haribo98-Bukkit/NameTag-API/README.md

 Name Tag API
 ===========

-How to use Name Tag API.
+How to use the Name Tag API.

 <h3>Using the Event</h3>
 <pre>